Pretty Belinda

 "Pretty Belinda" is a song written and recorded by Chris Andrews, which he released as a single in July 1969.

 Commercial success

 The single did not enter the UK singles charts but it reached the No. 1 spot in Austria and peaked at No. 3 in Germany.
 It was released in South Africa in December 1969, where it peaked at No. 1.
 Andrews's follow-up single Carole OK was less successful but also reached No. 1 in South Africa where it was released in April 1970.

+In 1969, the Italian singer Gianni Morandi took the Italian version (Bella Belinda) to number one in the Italian 45 rpm charts.

 A 1970 Ola Håkansson recording, "Söta Belinda", was released as a single. scoring a Svensktoppen hit for 11 weeks between 26 July-4 October 1970, peaking at position 3.